yh0010/DBproject/README.md

 2. User can post new answer to other people's question
 3. Search question by typing and search question by select different 1st level topic

-Potential add-ons:
-* provide 2nd level topic search after select 1st level
-* User can see their own Q & A
-* rank answer from New -> Old
-* User can see its own recent activity
-* bookmark feature
-* User can edit profile
-* login password cover and cookies
-* Adjust UI
-* Auto_increment problem, mysql innoDB does not allow resset value to be less than current
-* Add warnings when no question/answer is found
-* the thumbs_up is not correctly reflected on user account
-* B+ tree acceletrate?
-* ??git issue ??multi threading
-* lexical relevance ranking?

 #### -------May 7th--------